Back to Blog

 • Genuine AI video generation, not slideshow templates

-• No editing required -- upload photos, get video
+• No editing required -- upload photos, get finished ads

-• Platform-optimized output for TikTok, Instagram, YouTube Shorts
+• Platform-optimized output for TikTok, Instagram, YouTube Shorts, Facebook

 Limitations:

-• No text overlay or music editing built in (designed to produce the raw video; you add text and music in your posting platform)
+• No text overlay or music editing built in (designed to produce ad-ready video; you adjust further in your posting platform)

 2. Canva